rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Render_Templates/Criando um Template.md

 ```

-The generated output after rendering this template will be something like the following:
+The generated output after rendering this template will be something similar to the following:

 ```
 ge-0/0/0 {